zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Viterbi_algorithm.md

 # Viterbi algorithm

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:54:51.115381+00:00
+- **Last Updated:** 2024-12-03 06:52:18 UTC
 - **Original Article:** [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm)
 - **Language:** en
 - **Page ID:** 228015

 ## Summary
 The Viterbi algorithm is a dynamic programming algorithm for obtaining the maximum a posteriori probability estimate of the most likely sequence of hidden states—called the Viterbi path—that results in a sequence of observed events.
 This is done especially in the context of Markov information sources and hidden Markov models (HMM).
-The algorithm has found universal application in decoding the convolutional codes used in both CDMA and GSM digital cellular, dial-up modems, satellite, deep-space co
+The algorithm has found universal application in decoding the convolutional codes used in both CDMA and GSM digital cellular, dial-up modems, satellite, deep-space communications, and 802.11 wireless LANs.
+It is now also commonly used in speech recognition, speech synthesis, diarization, keyword spotting, computational linguistics, and bioinformatics.
+For example, in speech-to-text (speech recognition), the acoustic signal is treated as the observed sequence of events, and a string of text is considered to be the "hidden cause" of the acoustic signal.
+The Viterbi algorithm finds the most likely string of text given the acoustic signal.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles needing additional references
 - Category:All articles that are too technical